Update: District attorney won’t file charges against police sergeant accused of sexual assault

-DA reviewing potential on-duty rape, assault charges against Paso Robles police sergeant
+DA reviewing potential sexual assault charges against Paso Robles police sergeant

-–The San Luis Obispo County District Attorney’s Office is reviewing a potential criminal case against a Paso Robles Police Sgt., according to a report by KSBY.
+–The San Luis Obispo County District Attorney’s Office is reviewing a potential criminal case against a Paso Robles Police Sgt., according to reports.

 Christopher McGuire is accused of assaulting women while on the job.
 McGuire was hired in late 2012.

 McGuire was placed on paid leave in May, according to: Paso Robles Police Chief Ty Lewis.
 Lewis said, he “immediately took these allegations to the DA and Sheriff’s Departments, while simultaneously placing him on paid leave…” though he couldn’t specify at the time as to the allegations.

 It’s unknown how long the DA’s review of the investigation will take.
 No further details are available at this time.

 Paso Robles police officer accused of on-duty sexual assault

 –Paso Robles police sergeant Christopher McGuire is on paid administrative leave as the San Luis Obispo County Sheriff’s Department investigates allegations of on-duty rape, according to a report.
 The officer allegedly assaulted several women while on the job.
 Paso Robles hired McGuire in late 2012.

 Paso Robles Police Chief Ty Lewis responded to the allegations with the following:

 Regretfully, one of our own has been accused of tarnishing our badge.
 Sergeant Christopher McGuire was placed on leave on May 9th after allegations surfaced that he may have committed a serious criminal act (I cannot comment on the specifics at this point).
 I immediately took these allegations to the DA and Sheriff’s Departments, while simultaneously placing him on paid leave.